 Another great eco-conscious decision?
 Skip the tiny, single-use bottles of shampoo, conditioner, and body wash by packing your own toiletries.

-2. Lather up with reef-safe sunscreen
+2. Apply reef-safe sunscreen

 Surrounded by miles of deep blue sea, a diverse marine ecosystem awaits just off of Hawaii’s shores.
 The stunning sea life and coral reefs are among the world’s most beautiful sights, but frequent human interaction has overwhelmed its delicate natural balance.